Alabama loses Moses to knee injury

-TUSCALOOSA — The injury bug has bitten Alabama again, and this time it was a deep cut.
+TUSCALOOSA — The injury bug has bitten Alabama again, and this time it was a deep bite.

 Alabama junior middle linebacker Dylan Moses suffered a significant knee injury in Tuesday’s practice, likely costing the Crimson Tide its most important defender for "an indefinite period of time" and quite possibly the season, according to head coach Nick Saban.